ska-telescope/developer.skatelescope.org/src/development_practices/ska_testing_policy_and_strategy.rst

 3 Phase 1: Enabling Teams
 =========================

-This early phase should start now (June 2019) and should cover at least the next few Program Increments.
+This early phase should start in June 2019 and should cover at least the next few Program Increments.

 **The overarching goal is to establish a test process that supports the